-On this note, an anonymous reviewer raised an interesting-and as far as we know, new-559 hypothesis on sound symbolism, which is that evolution (in Pokémon names) is expressed via 560 phonological markedness.
-Although the notion of markedness is sometimes taken to be too am-561 biguous and elusive (Haspelmath, 2006), we can, for the sake of discussion, take it to mean "a 562 structure that is assigned a violation mark by a markedness constraint" within Optimality Theory 563 (Prince and Smolensky, 2004) (see Alderete and Kochetov 2017 for an analysis of sound symbol-564 ism within Optimality Theory).
-A violation of a markedness constraint can coerce a phonological 565 change to eliminate that structure.
-For example, a voiced obstruent is marked in the sense that 566 there are languages that avoid voiced obstruents all together (e.g. Hawai'ian; Pukui and Elbert 567 1979, see also Hayes and Steriade 2004).
-In Japanese, the occurrence of two voiced obstruents 568 within a morpheme is actively avoided, the effects known as Lyman's Law (Lyman, 1894; Vance, 569 2007).
-In some views, long words are marked because of a reason that is related to prosodification 570 (McCarthy and Prince, 1994).
-In short, those structures that are associated with post-evolution 571 Pokémon names can all be viewed as being marked in some sense.11 572
+On this note, there is an interesting-and as far as we know, new-hypothesis on sound symbolism, which is that evolution (in Pokémon names) is expressed via phonological markedness.14 Although the notion of markedness is sometimes taken to be too ambiguous and elusive (Haspelmath 2006), we can, for the sake of discussion, take it to mean "a structure that is assigned a violation mark by a markedness constraint" within Optimality Theory (Prince and Smolensky 2004) (see Alderete and Kochetov 2017 for an analysis of sound symbolism within Optimality Theory).
+A violation of a markedness constraint can coerce a phonological change to eliminate that structure.
+For example, a voiced obstruent is marked in the sense that there are languages that avoid voiced obstruents all together (e.g. Hawai'ian; Elbert and Pukui 1979, see also Hayes and Steriade 2004).
+In Japanese, the occurrence of two voiced obstruents within a morpheme is actively avoided, the effects known as Lyman's Law (Lyman 1894; Vance 2007).
+In some views, long words are marked because of a reason that is related to prosodification (McCarthy and Prince 1994).
+In short, those structures that are associated with post-evolution Pokémon names can all be viewed as being marked in some sense.15